lae-laps/calculator/README.md

 ## What is this?

-This is a repository containing software made around vectorial calculus as practice or as POC's
+This is a repository containing software for calculus and maths operations ranging from arithmetics to trigonometry

 ## Vector-CLI